Fedorph/alx-backend-python/README.md

 # ALX Backend Python
-Repository of Backend projects in Python.
+Repository of all Backend projects done in Python.